 Navigation Data

-If your simulator flying involves online ATC or following real-world IFR charts and procedures, navdata is an important consideration for you.
+If your virtual flying involves online ATC or following real-world IFR charts and procedures, having current and accurate navigation data (navdata) is an important consideration.
 Navdata broadly consists of the waypoints, navigational aids (VORs, NDBs, ILSs, etc.), frequencies, and even airport information in your simulator.

-In real life, navdata is related to Aeronautical Information Regulation And Control, abbreviated AIRAC.
-AIRAC is an international standard for common dates and navdata to be provided for navigation around the world.
+In real life, navdata is governed by Aeronautical Information Regulation And Control (AIRAC), which is an international standard that defines how navdata will be provided worldwide.
 Established in 1964, AIRAC creates a 28-day cycle for navdata updates.
-In other words, every 28 days (and always on a Thursday), a new update is released simultaneously, around the world, with navdata.
-If you fly using a real-world IFR-certified GPS, you’ll be familiar with updating the navdata on the GPS every four weeks.
+In other words, every 28 days (and always on a Thursday), a new update is released simultaneously around the world.
+If you fly in the real-world using IFR-certified GPS, you’ll be familiar with needing to update the navdata in the GPS every four weeks.

 At the time of writing, AIRAC cycle 2403 (March 2024) was active.
-At KBOS, the primary southwestern arrival was the ROBUC3.
-However, the Boeing 737 pilot has not updated their navdata.
-As a result, although current charts list the ROBUC3, the pilot only has the outdated ROBUC1 arrival in their FMS.
+In that cycle, the primary southwestern arrival at Boston Logan Airport (KBOS) was the ROBUC3.
+The aircraft in the example screenshot does not have updated navdata, and as a result, cannot fly the ROBUC3 arrival.
+It only has the outdated ROBUC1 procedure available in it's FMS.

 Microsoft Flight Simulator (MSFS)

-Microsoft Flight Simulator has partnered with real-world navigation provider NAVBLUE to supply data for the simulator and keep it current.
-This makes MSFS the only simulator that has promised to keep navdata up-to-date for each AIRAC cycle.
+MSFS has partnered with real-world navigation provider NAVBLUE to supply updates to the simulator on a regular basis.
+This feature makes MSFS the only simulator with a built-in mechanism to update navdata.

 However, users have reported several navigational inconsistencies in MSFS, including missing airports, procedures, and navaids.
-Plus, the navigation data isn’t updated as frequently as it is in real life.
+Additionally, the navigation data isn’t updated as frequently as it is in real life.

 One of the most common providers of navdata for the flight simulation community is Navigraph.
 They provide improved navigation data and charts sourced from Jeppesen, a professional navdata provider for major airlines worldwide.
 Offered via a paid subscription, Navigraph's service keeps flight simulation navigation data current, in line with the real-world 28-day AIRAC updates.
 This includes updating over 70,000 waypoints, adding missing airports, and even redrawing some of the visual scenery around more than 18,600 airports.
 In addition to supporting MSFS, they offer solutions for X-Plane and Prepar3D.